amirblaese/musr_visual_sim/README.md

 ## Usage

-Install requirements
+Install requirements:

     pip install -r requirements.txt

-Run the code
+Run the code:

-    musr(nevents)
+    musr(nevents,magfield)

-where nevents is the number of events you wish to evaluate.
-The code currently runs at
+where nevents is the number of events you wish to evaluate and magfield is the magnetic field (in Tesla).
+If the field gets too high you will have to increase the number of bins, of course (k parameter in the source).